thusithathilina/FDIA_detection_for_DR/README.md

 2. To run the csr model `python csr.py` this will execute with k = 300.
 You can pass -k argument to change the value of k. e.g. `python csr.py -k 100`
+We used euclidean distance for k-means clustering by default.
+You can change it to dtw by passing `-dtw` parameter e.g. `python csr.py -k 100 -dtw`
 3. To run the cnn model `python cnn.py`